mlcommons-science/benchmark/docs/md/benchmarks/calochallenge_.md

       }

+      ```

 **Ratings:**

+Software:

+  - **Rating:** 4

+  - **Reason:** Community GitHub repos and model implementations are available for the 31 submissions.
+While not fully unified in one place, the software is accessible and reproducible.

 Specification:

-  - **Rating:** 9.0
+  - **Rating:** 5

-  - **Reason:** Task is clearly defined: real-time anomaly detection from high-rate LHC collisions.
-Latency and bandwidth constraints are mentioned, though not numerically enforced.
+  - **Reason:** The task—evaluating fast generative calorimeter simulations—is clearly defined with benchmarking protocols, constraints like latency and model complexity, and structured evaluation criteria.

 Dataset:

-  - **Rating:** 9.0
+  - **Rating:** 5

-  - **Reason:** Publicly available via Zenodo, with structured signal/background splits, and rich metadata; nearly fully FAIR.
+  - **Reason:** Four well-structured calorimeter datasets are provided, with different voxel resolutions, open access, signal/background separation, and metadata.
+FAIR principles are well covered.

 Metrics:

-  - **Rating:** 9.0
+  - **Rating:** 5

-  - **Reason:** ROC-AUC and detection efficiency are clearly defined and appropriate for unsupervised anomaly detection.
+  - **Reason:** Metrics like histogram similarity, classifier AUC, and generation latency are well defined and relevant for simulation quality, fidelity, and performance.

 Reference Solution:

-  - **Rating:** 8.0
+  - **Rating:** 4

-  - **Reason:** Several baseline methods  autoencoder, VAE, isolation forest  are evaluated; runnable versions available via community repos but not tightly bundled.
+  - **Reason:** Several baselines  GANs, VAEs, flows, diffusion models  are documented and evaluated.
+Some are available via community repos, though not all are fully standardized or bundled.

 Documentation:

-  - **Rating:** 8.0
+  - **Rating:** 4

-  - **Reason:** Paper and data documentation are clear, and the dataset is widely reused.
-Setup requires some manual effort to reproduce full pipelines.
+  - **Reason:** Accompanied by a detailed paper and dataset description.
+Reproduction of pipelines may require additional setup or familiarity with the model submissions.

+**Average Rating:** 4.5

 **Radar Plot:**